 Arlo offers a comprehensive app that lets you receive instant notifications when audio or motion is detected at your home.
 You can then watch the footage live from your smart device.
 Arlo’s cameras feature “intelligent detection” that can distinguish a person’s movements from a pet’s movements.
 Arlo also offers “activity zones” which lets you choose a specific area to monitor.

-Arlo also offers an Audio Doorbell that you can pair with Arlo outdoor cameras to see who is on your front porch anytime day or night.
+Arlo also offers an video doorbell camera that you can pair with Arlo outdoor cameras to see who is on your front porch anytime day or night.
 When someone rings the doorbell, you’ll get an instant alert on your phone.
 Then, if you want to see who is at your door, you can access your outdoor cameras via your phone, as well.

 Arlo’s outdoor cameras feature “smart” technology.
 Person detection provides instant alerts to your phone when the camera detects a person.
 Package detection notifies you when a package is delivered to your home.
 Vehicle detection lets you know when a car pulls up.
 And, animal detection alerts you when an animal passes by the camera’s sensor.
 Another of Arlo’s features that is very helpful is the Arlo Smart e911.
 This service connects you with emergency services closest to your home.
 This may be different than the emergency responders near your cell phone.